willf/dmap-python/README.md

 ## Target practice

 The target of a prediction is the concept pointed to by the first item in the sequence.
-The target might be a word, e.g., “interest” in the sequence `['interest','rates']`, or a class, for example, Variable if the sequence is `[('variable') will ('change')]`.
+The target might be a word, e.g., "interest" in the sequence `['interest','rates']`, or a class, for example, Variable if the sequence is `[('variable') will ('change')]`.
 When DMAP sees an instance or subclass of a target of a prediction, it advances  the prediction.
 Advancing means looking for the next item in the sequence, as well as maintaining other bookkeeping information.

 DMAP does not actually change a prediction when it advances it.
 Instead it clones the prediction, updating the sequence and next position appropriately.
 This is necessary because the original prediction may be advanced more than once by different senses of the text.